awesto/django-shop/docs/reference/catalog.rst

 *not* managed by **django-CMS**.
 Instead, this product detail view behaves like a normal Django view, with its own context objects and rendered by a specifc template.
-This is because we often have thousands of different products and creating one CMS page for each of them, would be a far bigger effort, rather than creating a specific template for each product type.
+This is because we often have thousands of different products and creating one CMS page for each of them, would be a far bigger effort, rather than handcrafting a specific template for each product type.

 When rendering a product's detail page, the ``ProductRetrieveView`` looks for a template suitable for the given product type, following these rules: